SunCreation/aiffel/README.md

 	-rock
 	-paper
 	-scissor
- + The number of images in rock and paper, scissor folder, is not matter
+ + The number of images in rock and paper, scissor folder, is not matter.
+ + Yout folder should be located at dir: {your\_dir}/Working/AI/first\_AI.